 The Sideview Camera shows you an expanded view of a lane beside you when you use your turn signal or when you activate the feature manually.
 This broader view may help you pick up on that rapidly approaching bike.

-What about the Blind Spot Monitor?
+What about the Blind Spot Warning?
 This seems like an obvious selection, but not all of them can detect objects that are moving very fast or pick up smaller vehicles such as motorcycles.

 The Lane Departure warning can keep you, as well as drivers in the adjoining lane, safe.
 This feature will alert you with sounds or vibrations if you start to veer out of your lane.
 This feature is most effective on highways where the lines are clear and bright on either side of the lane.

 Because of the relatively small size and high speed of most motorcycles, they aren’t reliably detected by some of the older and current collision avoidance technologies —which vary widely in their capabilities.
 It is important to check your owner’s manual to have a clear understanding of what to expect from your vehicle’s safety systems.